o-gs/dji-firmware-tools/README.md

 modules from a firmware package, to decrypt its content.
 The tool can also re-sign a module, as long as private part of the chosen key is available.

+Keys used for encryption and authentication were changing over time; when an IM*H file refers to a key for which the tool has several versions, it will display a list of possible keys in a warning message, and select the most recent key for current operation.

 Example of un-signing Camera firmware for *Mavic Pro*:

 ```./dji_imah_fwsig.py -vv -k PRAK-2017-01 -k PUEK-2017-07 -u -i wm220_0101_v02.00.55.69_20161215.pro.fw.sig```